Bishir-tm/bishir-tm/README.md

-# Hi there! 👋 I'm Bishir Tijjani
+# Hi there! 👋 I'm Bishir T M

 Welcome to my GitHub profile!
 I'm a passionate web developer based in Katsina, Nigeria.
 Feel free to explore my projects and don't hesitate to reach out for collaboration or just to say hello!